Learn By Doing

 Day To Call Your Own

 Come and enjoy a day to yourself in your own, private, comfortable room at Mercy Spirituality Center.
 You will be able to pray, contemplate, read and relax without being disturbed.
-Soup is included for lunch.
+A simple lunch of soup and bread is included.
 Morning prayer is optional.

 Facilitator: Sr. Gert Erb, RSM